Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 ### Environment Variables
 The site also depends upon a range of environment variables (also known as "config vars" in Heroku) to correctly function.
-Within a development environment such as Gitpod the code will utilise a env.py file, which is ommited from the git intentionally due to security reasons.
+Within a development environment such as Gitpod the code will utilise a env.py file, which is omitted from the git intentionally due to security reasons.
 A new file with the following environment variables for the os will need to be created if a new instance of this project is generated.

 - default IP address with the alias "IP"